 Screening and Benchmarking Program: The DeRuyter Central School District is responsible for screening all new entrants and other qualifying students according to the Education Law.
 One of the purposes of screening is to identify students that might have an educational disability or to identify students who are in need of a more in-depth evaluation to determine if special services may be required (8NYCRR117.3).
-Screening and benchmarking tools include Gesell (incoming kindergarten students), Aimsweb Plus (K-8), Fountas and Pinnell Benchmark Assessment System (K-5), and the Scholastic Reading Inventory (6-12).
+Screening and benchmarking tools include ECERS-3 (incoming prekindergarten students), Aimsweb Plus (K-8), Fountas and Pinnell Benchmark Assessment System (K-5), assessments from the Heggerty phonemic awareness program (K-5), the LETRS Spelling Inventory (K-5) and the Scholastic Reading Inventory (6-12).
 These data points, along with classroom data and performance, are used to identify students needing extra support and/or evaluation for special education services.